-Score
+Criteria Score

 4 3 2 1 0

-Application from, or endorsement by, a recognized community institution, or application endorsed by member organizations.
-Endorsement by most groups with apparent relevance, but unclear if the whole community is supportive.
-Endorsement by groups with apparent relevance, but also some opposition from groups with apparent relevance.
-Assorted endorsements from groups of unknown relevance, but also clear opposition from groups with apparent relevance.
-Limited endorsement by groups of unknown relevance, Strong opposition from groups with apparent relevance.
+community institution, or application endorsed by member organizations. relevance, but unclear if the whole community is supportive. relevance, but also some opposition from groups with apparent relevance. unknown relevance, but also clear opposition from groups with apparent relevance. unknown relevance, Strong opposition from groups with apparent relevance.